 - Cream Cheese Dark Chocolate Keto Fudge is a smooth, creamy low-carb confection that melts in your mouth.

 - Dark Chocolate Almond Bark is crunchy with sliced almonds sprinkled throughout the velvety chocolate.

 - 5 ounces low carb dark chocolate homemade can be used

 - 2 tablespoons plus 2 teaspoons heavy cream

-Set balls onto parchment paper or wax paper and place into refrigertor while preparing chocolate coating.
+- Set balls onto parchment paper or wax paper and place into refrigerator while preparing chocolate coating.